 - Licensed adoption agencies

-The adoption process can take between 2 to 6 months from the time you start until an adoption order is granted.
+The adoption process for a direct placement, spousal/step-parent or relative adoption can take between 2 to 6 months from the time you file your court application until an adoption order is granted.

 Direct placement, spousal/step-parent or relative adoption

 - you are interested in adopting the child of a spouse or relative (for example, grandchild, niece, nephew, great niece or nephew)

 - there is a privately made agreement to place a child between birth and adoptive families who know each other and are making their own arrangements